By using this site, you agree to the Privacy Policy and Terms of Use.

 Age emerges as strongest predictor of healthcare seeking

-For infants aged 1-11 months, the pattern held in three of five countries, with odds ratios of 1.10 to 1.26 per month of age.
+For infants aged 1-11 months, the pattern held in three of five countries, with odds ratios of 1.10 to 1.26 per month of age, the study found.
 The study’s authors suggest this may reflect caregivers’ perception that very young infants are “too fragile” for transport to healthcare facilities, or cultural beliefs about newborn vulnerability.
 Additional analysis showed moderate illness severity predicted careseeking in three countries for neonates and one country for older infants, while severe illness showed no significant association after controlling for other factors.

 Implications for child survival programs

 The study also found significant variation between countries, with some locations showing careseeking rates below 10% even for moderately ill neonates.
 This suggests that targeted, context-specific approaches may be more effective than universal protocols.
-Programs might need to focus specifically on educating caregivers about the urgency of severe symptoms, rather than assuming this relationship is intuitive.

 Careseeking was almost uniformly decreased for severely ill neonates, ranging from 8.4% to 41.8% compared to 15.0% to 66.7% for mild illness cases across all study sites.